We will update this website frequently, but we kindly ask you stay informed on the current restrictions on all times.

 Important information on arrival

 Mandatory testing after arrival: As of the 2nd of January 2021, the government has imposed mandatory testing or Covid-19 for all travellers to Norway upon arrival at border controls/airports.
 This test is usually free.
 Therefore, travellers must enter Norway through border stations with testing facilities or through border stations with police control.
 Make sure to check that the border control you plan to arrive at is open.
-NOTE: This does not impact the rule of a negative test upon arrival, and you still have to present a negative test.
+The only exception is if you have a valid EU vaccination passport.
+If you are travelling from a safe/green country, you still need to be tested upon arrival.

 Check out helsenorge for more information on entry to Norway.